KostasCherv/universal_exchange/README.md

-# uAsset Settlement Backend System
+# uAsset Exchange Backend System

-A backend system that simulates a blockchain settlement engine for multiple uAssets.
-The system provides a REST API for initiating settlements and querying balances, and uses a simulated blockchain service to emit and confirm events.
+A comprehensive backend system for a uAsset exchange platform that provides settlement, order management, and trading functionality.
+The system includes a REST API for settlements, orders, trades, and balance queries, with a simulated blockchain service and real-time trading engine.

 ## Features

-- **REST API** for settlement operations and balance queries
+- **REST API** for settlement operations, order management, and balance queries
+- **Trading Engine** with order matching and trade execution
+- **Order Management** with limit/market orders and cancellation
 - **Simulated Blockchain Service** with configurable confirmation delays
 - **Redis Pub/Sub** for asynchronous event handling
 - **SQLite Database** for data persistence